dlittle42/dlittle42.github.io/_posts/2016-09-15-dvisa-holiday.md

 ---
 layout: post
 title: Disney Visa Holiday Favorites
+tags: [site]
+categories: [new, classic]
+excerpt: As a showcase of all of the rewards the Disney Visa Card has to offer, this site allowed you to search rewards and create a holiday wish list.

-images:
+images: [

-  - url: /images/portfolio620/dvisa-holiday.png
-    alt:
-    title:

-  - url: /images/portfolio620/dvisa-holiday02.png
-    alt:
-    title:
+	dvisa-holiday.png,
+	dvisa-holiday02.png
+]

 ---

-As a showcase of all of the rewards the Disney Visa Card has to offer, this site allowed you to search rewards and create a holiday wish list.

 - Creative Direction
 - User Experience